jupyter/jupyter_client/docs/messaging.rst

       'parent_header' : dict,
       'content' : dict,
       'metadata' : dict,
+      'buffers': list,
     }

-All messages sent to or received by any IPython process should have this extended structure.
+All messages sent to or received by any IPython message handler should have this extended structure.